chef-boneyard/chef-web-docs-2016/chef_master/source/community_plugin_knife.rst

      - Adds the ability to assist with deploying completed cookbooks to the community web site.
 Learn more: https://github.com/miketheman/knife-community.
    * - knife-crawl
      - Adds the ability to display the roles that are included recursively within a role and (optionally) all of the roles that include it.
 Learn more: https://github.com/jgoulah/knife-crawl.
+   * - knife-digital_ocean
+     - Adds the ability to create, bootstrap, and manage instances in |digital ocean|.
+Learn more: https://github.com/rmoriz/knife-digital_ocean.
    * - knife-ec2-amis-ubuntu
      - Adds the ability to retrieve a list of released |ubuntu| |amazon ami|.
 Learn more: `<https://rubygems.org/gems/ubuntu_ami>`_.
    * - knife-env-diff